 I suggest flying into Beirut.
-There are many flights from Istanbul, but also other countries in the Middle East, and it allows you to combine your trip easily with a trip to Jordan, Istanbul, or other nearby destinations.
+There are many flights from Istanbul and other countries in the Middle East, and it allows you to combine your trip easily with a trip to Jordan, Istanbul, or other nearby destinations.

 How to Get Around in Lebanon

-This did not only apply to Beirut, but also many other places.
-Streets are always crowded and an extra car would only add to the pollution (which is a big problem in the country).
+- This did not only apply to Beirut but also to many other places.
+Streets are always crowded, and an extra car would only add to the pollution (which is a big problem in the country).

 However, the alternatives are not perfect, but there are some fun other ways to get around.

 I mostly used the minibusses to get around.

 - There are some newer ones (as you can see in the picture) and some which were really old.

 - In general, they are for sure not fancy, and the drives were insane in some parts, but they were fun.

 - Yes, there were times, I was, legitimately, scared for my life – even though I was just a passenger – but in the end, it all went well.

 - And in the end, I did not have to worry about driving myself.